Lezalith/RenPy-Discord-Presence/README.md

 discord.update(state = "Reading a Chapter", party_size = [1, 5])
 ```

 `buttons` takes a **list** of **up to two dicts**, and allows for buttons to be added into the Presence.
-The dict consists of two keys, `label` being the text written on the button, and `url` being the url opened upon clicking it.
+The dict consists of two keys, `label` being the text written inside the button, and `url` being the link opened upon clicking it.

-Note: Clicking buttons in your own Presence - i.e. in your own profile - does nothing.
+Note: Clicking buttons in the Presence in your own profile does nothing.

 ```py
 discord.update(buttons = [ dict(label = "Discord Presence Example Button", url = "https://github.com/Lezalith/RenPy_Discord_Presence"),